ssheybani/Skater/doc/index.rst

 .. _contents:

-Model Agnostic Interpretation with Skater documentation!
+Model Interpretation with Skater!
 =======================================

-Skater is a open source python package for model agnostic interpretation of predictive models.
-With Skater, you can unpack the internal mechanics of arbitrary models; as long as you can obtain inputs, and use a function to obtain outputs, you can use Skater to learn about the models internal decision criteria.
+Skater is a open source unified framework to enable Model Interpretation for all forms of model to help one build an Interpretable machine learning system often needed for real world use-cases.
+Skater supports algorithms to demystify the learned structures of a black box model both globally(inference on the basis of a complete data set) and locally(inference about an individual prediction).

-The package was originally developed by Aaron Kramer and Pramit Choudhary at DataScience.com to help enable data scientists provide model insights to team members and 3rd parties.
+The package was originally developed by Aaron Kramer, Pramit Choudhary and rest of the DataScience.com team to help data scientists and data enthusiast gain better model insight.
+Skater enables this vision by providing the ability to infer and debug the model's decision policies as needed bringing "human in the loop".

 .. only:: html